Purdue-CSUSB/purdueusb.com/_wiki/searching-our-wiki.md

 ### Term Presence
 Term presence allows you to explicitly include or exclude phrases in your search query with the symbols `+` and `-`, respectively.
 For example, `+foo -bar baz` matches only content with *foo* and without *bar*, that also may contain *baz*.

 By default, a result comes back if any word separated by a space matches some content.
 This is a limitation of the code our website uses.
-Searching for `+author:Zach Bryant` is seen as two separate terms, `+author:Zach` and `Bryant`.
+Searching for `+author:Purdue Pete` is seen as two separate terms, `+author:Purdue` and `Pete`.

-Well, nothing's perfect.
+Nothing's perfect.

 ### Bringing It All Together
 You can make your search as simple or as complex as you'd like.
 As an example, if I wanted to search for articles I've authored in June not containing the phrase *krakatoa*, I could type `+author:Zach Bryant +date:June -krakatoa`.
 Except at this time, my *only* article contains the phrase *krakatoa*.